Section Navigation

 How it builds on learning

-This topic is focused through both a social sciences and theological lens, introducing students to the concept of Dharma, and how this is central to a range of religious traditions, before considering how this influences the actions of believers around the world.
+This topic is focused through both a social sciences and theological lens, introducing students to the concept of Dharma, and how this is central Hindu traditions despite variations in practices, before considering how this influences the actions of believers around the world.
 Students are also introduced to the challenges of viewing Dharma from a Eurocentric perspective that is heavily influenced by Abrahamic faiths and Greek philosophy.

 9